Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

-In principle, the variation of photon energy can also offer information on band dispersion in the direction perpendicular to the surface, i.e., the $k_z$ dispersion\cite{Damascelli2004}.
-Of course, in TMDs, which are usually described as quasi-two-dimensional systems, this dispersion is expected to be weak compared to band dispersion in the direction parallel to layers.
-On the other hand, the band dispersion in the direction perpendicular to layers may be particularly interesting in intercalated materials as the intercalation is expected to change the coupling between layers.
-Indeed, the Co-intercalation in 2H-NbS$_2$ was found to reduce the electrical resistivity in the direction perpendicular to layers by approximately two times and very much reduce the anisotropy of electrical resistivity, although mainly through increasing the resistivity in the direction parallel to layers\cite{Popcevic2019}.
-The DFT calculations in Co$_{1/3}$NbS$_2$ predict the bonding Nb $d_{z^2}$ band crossing the Fermi level along the $k_x=0$, $k_y=0$ axis with considerable $k_z$ dispersion\cite{Popcevic2019}.
-The same calculations also predict the $k_z$ dispersion for the topmost Sulphur band as the most pronounced\cite{Popcevic2019, SIref}.
-One can expect these dispersion effects to be observable in Fig.~\ref{nfig4}, as different photon energies should reflect initial electronic states at different $k_z$'s, for any fixed values of $k_x$ and $k_y$.
-The momentum along the $z$ direction may be calculated using the expression\cite{Damascelli2004}:
+In principle, the variation of photon energy can also offer information on band dispersion in the direction perpendicular to the surface, i.e., the $k_z$ dispersion \cite{Damascelli2004}.
+In TMDs, which are usually described as quasi-two-dimensional systems, this dispersion is expected to be weak compared to band dispersion in the direction parallel to layers.
+On the other hand, the $k_z$ dispersion may be particularly interesting upon changing the coupling between layers through intercalation.
+Indeed, the Co-intercalation in 2H-NbS$_2$ was found to reduce the electrical resistivity in the direction perpendicular to layers by approximately two times, as well as to reduce the anisotropy of the electrical resistivity \cite{Popcevic2019}.
+The DFT calculations in Co$_{1/3}$NbS$_2$ predict the bonding Nb $d_{z^2}$ band crossing the Fermi level along the $k_x=0$, $k_y=0$ axis with considerable $k_z$ dispersion \cite{Popcevic2019}.
+The same calculations also predict the $k_z$ dispersion for the topmost sulfur band as the most pronounced \cite{Popcevic2019, SIref}.
+One can expect these dispersion effects to be observable in Fig.~\ref{Lfig04}, as different photon energies should reflect initial electronic states at different $k_z$'s, for any fixed values of $k_x$ and $k_y$.
+The momentum along the $z$ direction may be calculated using the expression \cite{Damascelli2004}:

+Here $E_k$ stands for the kinetic energy of photoelectrons at the detector, $\theta$ represents the angle between the surface normal and photoelectron wave vector, $m$ denotes the free electron mass, and V$_0$ is the inner potential.
+The value of V$_0$ is generally determined experimentally, $V_0$ = 14 eV being recently proposed for the sister compound Cr$_{1/3}$NbS$_2$ \cite{Sirica2016}.
+With $V_0$ of this magnitude, and with the photon energy range from 34 to 79 eV, one expects to scan over the $k_z$ range exceeding the span of $2\pi/c$ of the first Brillouin zone.